JGoutin/compilertools/readme.md

 Supported Processors
 --------------------

-Compilertools implements support for following CPU:
+Compilertools implements support for the following CPU:

 * x86 (32 and 64 bits)

 Build tools compatibility
 -------------------------

-Compilertools have been tested with following build tools:
+Compilertools has been tested with the following build tools:

 * Distutils
 * Setuptools